eseuruk/Butler.Bot/README.md

 ![Butler.Bot.AWS](/Docs/Images/Butler.Bot.AWS.png)

 ### Butler.Bot.Local
 Traditional pull model is also supported and currently used in development.
-There is no database support for local runs, but it will be released very soon.
+SQLite is a default database for local runs.

 ![Butler.Bot.Local](/Docs/Images/Butler.Bot.Local.png)